project-chip/connectedhomeip/examples/air-quality-sensor-app/telink/README.md

 Once the transfer is complete, OTA requestor sends ApplyUpdateRequest command to OTA provider for applying the image.
 Device will restart on successful application of OTA image.

-### Building with Pigweed RPCs

-The RPCs in `lighting-common/lighting_service/lighting_service.proto` can be used to control various functionalities of the lighting app from a USB-connected host computer.
-To build the example with the RPC server, run the following command with _build-target_ replaced with the build target name of the Telink Semiconductor's kit you own:

-    ```
-    $ west build -b tlsr9518adk80d -- -DOVERLAY_CONFIG=rpc.overlay
-    ```